Canon 5D Mark III vs Olympus E-M5 II

 It is notable that the 5D Mark III has a headphone jack, which is not present on the E-M5 II This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-Both the 5D Mark III and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark III and the E-M5 II have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the E-M5 II was followed by the Olympus E-M5 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 5D Mark III and E-M5 II can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Olympus E-M5 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5D Mark III and the Olympus E-M5 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 5D Mark III: